saitejareddy2003/saitejacodsoft/README.md

 Note: The use of eval() in the calculate function can pose security risks if the input is not properly sanitized.
 For a more secure implementation, consider using a safer approach to evaluate mathematical expression.

+This code defines a simple password generator GUI using Tkinter in Python.
+Here's a breakdown of the code:

+Function:

+generate_password(): This function is called when the "Generate Password" button is clicked.
+It takes the user-defined password length and strength, generates a password accordingly, and displays it in the entry widget.
+Main Window Setup:

+The main window is created using tk.Tk() and titled "Password Generator."
+Labels:

+Two labels are created to prompt the user for input: one for the password length and one for selecting the password strength.
+Entry Widgets:

+An entry widget (length_entry) is used for the user to input the desired password length.
+Another entry widget (password_entry) is used to display the generated password.
+The show="" argument is used to hide the actual characters in the entry widget.
+Radio Buttons:

+Three radio buttons (weak_radio, medium_radio, and strong_radio) are created to allow the user to select the password strength.
+The options are "Weak," "Medium," and "Strong."
+The selected strength is stored in the strength_var variable.
+Button:

+A button (generate_button) is created to trigger the password generation process.
+The generate_password function is assigned to its command.
+Application Run:

+Finally, the application is run with root.mainloop().
+When the user clicks the "Generate Password" button, the generate_password function is called.
+It checks the selected strength and generates a password using lowercase letters, a combination of uppercase letters and digits, or a combination of uppercase letters, digits, and punctuation, based on the chosen strength.
+The generated password is then displayed in the password_entry widget.

+This provides a simple way for users to generate passwords with varying strengths based on their preferences.